Contributing to Public AI Network

 Adding Yourself to Contributors

-contributors.md - Add a new card in the appropriate alphabetical section
+contributors.mdfile - Add a new card in the appropriate alphabetical section

-- Follow the existing card format
+- Follow the existing card format (copy and modify an existing one)

 Adding an Event